ytopt-team/ytopt/ytopt-libe/hpo4julia/readme.md

 epochs (Integer, 1 to 50)
 optimizer (String, [rmsprop, adam, sgd)

 We use the latest [configspace](https://automl.github.io/ConfigSpace/latest/guide/) to define the parameter space by replacing the old configspace format.
+When the output file results.csv is generated, the folder plots provides the tools to generate the plots and sensitivity analysis.
 ```